dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 <img src="img/mystery.png" height="400" />

-Complex site that we're not allowed to show you!
+Complex site.
+We were asked not to mention the client name.

 <div class="notes">
   * Unfamiliar code base